Rottweiler Dog Breed

 After reading through this Rottweiler dog breed information guide, you may be wondering if the Rottweiler is the right dog breed for you.

-Rottweilers have been popular since ancient times for their tremendous skills in guarding and protection and service to people.
+Rottweilers have been famous since ancient times for their tremendous skills in guarding, protecting, and servicing people.

 Rottweilers make amazing guide dogs, service, and therapy dogs.
-They are a frequent choice for private protection, police, and military dog roles.
+They frequently choose private protection, police, and military dog roles.

-Rottweilers are also incredible canine athletes and make great hunting, herding, carting, agility, tracking, search and rescue, and droving dogs.
+Rottweilers are also incredible canine athletes and make excellent hunting, herding, carting, agility, tracking, search and rescue, and droving dogs.

 And Rottweilers are very loving with “their” people and will be intensely loyal to their family.